Updated: June 9, 2023.

 Website Redesign SEO Checklist #15: Mobile-Friendly

 If your old website wasn’t mobile-friendly, it doesn’t mean that the new one should inherit that bad trait as well.
 By no means!
 Your site needs to be mobile-friendly.

 - With the mobile-first indexing just around the corner, there is no place for a site that is not mobile-friendly.
 This is highly unlikely that your new website will not be mobile-friendly but there are no rules without exceptions, so keep that in mind.
 Check my guide on how to check if a site is mobile-friendly.

-- Banish ads that pop-up on a mobile screen and block the content your user is reading.
-They are annoying on computers, intolerable on small mobile screens.
+- Banish ads that pop up on a mobile screen and block the content your user is reading.
+They are annoying on computers and intolerable on small mobile screens.
 Check my guide to intrusive interstitials to learn more.